History of Deborah Norville in Timeline

 Thank You Power: Making the Science of Gratitude Work for You

-In 2008, Deborah Norville began performing in infomercials and launched the Deborah Norville Collection of knit and crochet yarns in partnership with Premier Yarns.
+In 2008, Deborah Norville began appearing in infomercials and launched the Deborah Norville Collection of knit and crochet yarns.

-In 2009, Deborah Norville debuted the Deborah Norville Collection at the Craft Hobby Show, where she also served as the keynote speaker.
+In 2009, Deborah Norville debuted her Deborah Norville Collection line at the Craft Hobby Show, where she also served as the keynote speaker.

 The Power of Respect: Benefit from the Most Forgotten Element of Success